-And mark your calendars - as we begin our 16th YEAR of CONTESTS (WOW!!!), it's time to get ready for the January 2014 PCC Challenge (we're all too busy with the holidays for a December contest)!
-Check here for the dual themes, rules and entry submission form and take a chance on great prizesfrom our NEW sponsor, Sculpey Products!
+We're back and it's time to get ready for the January 2017 PCC Challenge!
+Check here for the themes, rules and entry submission form and take a chance on great prizes from our sponsor Sculpey Products!

 Calling All Polymer Clay Teachers!!!!!

 Polymer Clay Central is beginning a new feature - a database and Internet listing of polymer clay teachers from all over the world.
 The hope of this project is that it will make it much easier for prospective students to be able to find teachers in their geographic areas who can provide the level of instruction they need.
 Teachers, fill out the easy online form, upload pictures illustrating your classes or your work, and your new Teachers Webpage will be added to the International Directory, making it easier for students and Guilds to find and contact you!
 Begin this project right here...

 Now With Lists by State for the U.S. and by Country for International Teachers!!!

 Would you like to be a part of Polymer Clay History?
 Then join us and add your tips and techniques to the Polymer Clay Cyclopedia, an ever growing collection of polymer clay information from around the world!

 We're happy to introduce a new feature at PCC - Foreign Language Lessons!

 We just added a new Italian lesson translation by Cristina Nozzi - the 5 tutorials from Jenny's Faux Corner to join her Basic Clay Project!